 All in all, some 200 different works will be put on display, offering up a vibrant journey through the evolution of Australia.

 Ambitious in scope but engaging in content, this is one visit that you’ll need to plenty of time aside for, making the opportunity of a short break in the capital a worthy consideration.

-With hotel accommodation in London available across the city and at great prices, getting to the Royal Academy should pose few problems with the gallery located close to both the Piccadilly Circus and Green Park tube stops both nearby.
+With Montcalm Hotels London available across the city and at great prices, getting to the Royal Academy should pose few problems with the gallery located close to both the Piccadilly Circus and Green Park tube stops both nearby.

 From there it’s just a case of booking your place for this once-in-a-lifetime exhibition.

 Ideal for friends and family alike, this is your chance to learn more about the real Australia and it’s strong, deep art heritage and the people that shaped it.